idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/transfers.md

 A system to move data to and from the "parent application" and "sub-applications" of a MultiApp.

-**New Feature:** Transfers can now send data between sub-applications.
++New Feature: Transfers can now send data between sub-applications.
 We refer to this capability as 'siblings' transfer.

 !---